Frood-for-Thought/LHL-Statistical-Modelling-with-Python-Project/README.md

 A join plot comparing review count to rating was constructed, and also showed a skewed distribution, and was saved to the picture 'rc_rat_joinplot'.
 The natural logarithm of the number of reviews given was taken and this can be seen in the picture 'num_rev_log_rating'.

+All the independent and dependent variable data gathered in a dataframe was reviewed using the .describe() function.
+Nothing looked too out of place after normalization and the descripitive statistics are saved in the picture, 'var_desc_stat'.

 A correlation heat map was constructed and saved to the picture 'corr_heatmap'.
 The heatmap shows that the highest correlation is between the average distance to the park and the average distance to sports and recreation areas.
 The lowest negative correlation was between number of bikes and number of empty slots (for the bikes).